 If you’re new to containers and Docker and work primarily on Windows, you’re in for a treat.
-In this article, you’re going to learn how to set up your first Docker container on Windows 10 using Docker Desktop for Windows or simply referred to as Docker Desktop in this article.
+In this article, you’re going to learn how to set up Docker on Windows 10 using Docker Desktop for Windows or simply referred to as Docker Desktop in this article.

 Docker Desktop is the Docker Engine and a management client packaged together for easy use in Windows 10.
 In this article, you will install Docker Desktop, deploy your first container, and share data between your host and your containers.